 With the UK stuck indoors, now is the ideal time to give your home a deep clean, if only to keep yourself busy!
-And we’ve created this helpful blog to help you do so.
+And we at Premier Windows have created this helpful blog to help you do so.

 Clear any clutter before you start

 By clearing away any clutter in your home before you start on a deep clean, it will make getting to those hard-to-reach places that much easier.

 Deep cleaning the bathroom

 When deep cleaning your bathroom, pre-cleaning the toilet with a microfibre cloth is a great way to maximise cleaning results.
 Using an extension duster for the ceilings and walls will remove a lot of the dust from them too.
 For any stubborn mould and mildew you find, soak a cotton ball in rubbing alcohol and leave on any spots overnight!

 Any mineral build up on your sinks and faucets can be scrubbed with a toothbrush dipped in baking soda for a pristine finish.
 To clean the grouting between the bathroom tiles, check out this guide.

 The kitchen gets a lot of use throughout the year, so it inevitably accumulates a lot of mess.
 However, we’ve listed some great tips to help you make yours look as good new: